josh-egan/katas/coins/README.md

 ### Prime Coins

 Who says coins should always work out evenly?
 But does the extra change go to the buyer or the seller?
 Hmmmmm...

+In this iteration, the correct answer should return the correct change (if possible) in as few coins as possible for making the correct change.
 (Note that 2 is skipped in this prime series just to keep things a tad more interesting.)
-In this case, the correct answer should return the correct change (if possible) in as few coins as possible for making the correct change.

 |Coin Name|Coin Value|
 |---|---|